cb109/hunt_showdown_outfitter/README.md

 - When the tool is opened it will auto-load the latest exported/imported file.
 But file handling is still very clunky.
 Remember to export to a file after you have changed something, so that those changes are saved.
 - The tool has no idea about Hunt's items or current state, it just moves the mouse and clicks, so some specific situations may not be properly
+- Trying to select the "Knife" will equip the Heavy Knife, as it always matches as first in  the list.
+Try a Knife legendary skin instead.
 - Special ammo is not yet supported.

 ### Development